awsdocs/amazon-cloudfront-developer-guide/doc_source/GettingStarted.SimpleDistribution.md

 1. Under **Distribution Settings**, choose the values for your distribution:
 **Price Class**
 Choose the price class that corresponds with the maximum price that you want to pay for the CloudFront service\.
 By default, CloudFront serves your objects from edge locations in all CloudFront Regions\.
-For more information about price classes and how your choice of price class affects CloudFront performance for your distribution, see [Choosing the Price Class for a CloudFront Distribution](PriceClass.md)\.
+For more information about price classes and how your choice of price class affects CloudFront performance for your distribution, see [Choosing the price class for a CloudFront distribution](PriceClass.md)\.
 For information about CloudFront pricing, including how price classes map to CloudFront Regions, see [Amazon CloudFront Pricing](http://aws.amazon.com/cloudfront/pricing/)\.
 **AWS WAF Web ACL**
 Accept the default value, **None**\.
 **Alternate Domain Names \(CNAMEs\)**